 Few industries have been more affected by the COVID-19 pandemic than travel.
 Singapore Airlines (SIA) faced a more difficult situation than most airlines given the lack of a domestic market in the geographically small nation-state.

-A robust digitalisation push in the years leading up to the pandemic softened the worst effects and allowed the airline to quickly pivot.
+A robust digitalization push in the years leading up to the pandemic softened the worst effects and allowed the airline to quickly pivot.
 SIA, which has consistently ranked among the world’s best airlines, knew creating a smoother customer experience would be vital to win back wary flyers.

 “We have developed a series of digital solutions across various touch points in the customer journey,” explains George Wang, senior vice president of IT at Singapore Airlines.
-“These solutions can help to instil greater peace of mind for customers when they travel with us.”
+“These solutions can help to instill greater peace of mind for customers when they travel with us.”

 “Across the SIA group, different technologies are being explored and integrated to transform the way we work, the way we serve our customers and, ultimately, make the travel experience more rewarding for our customers,” Wang says.

-“We believe it is critical not just to explore new technologies but, more importantly, to use them meaningfully to improve customer experience, optimise our operations, and enable new ways of working for our employees,” he adds.
+“We believe it is critical not just to explore new technologies but, more importantly, to use them meaningfully to improve customer experience, optimize our operations, and enable new ways of working for our employees,” he adds.